brown-ccv/react-volume-viewer/README.md

   /** The model to be displayed and it's related information */
   model: PropTypes.shape({
+      /**
+   * The current color map applied by the transferFunction REQUIRED
+   * It will default to the first object in colorMaps if no colorMap is provided
+   * It will default to grayscale if neither colorMap nor colorMaps is provided.
+   *
+   *  name: Common name of the color map
+   *  path: Path to the color map src
+   */
+  colorMap: PropTypes.exact({
+    name: PropTypes.string,
+    path: PropTypes.string,
+  }).isRequired,

     /** Path to the model REQUIRED */
     path: PropTypes.string.isRequired,
     /** Position of the model in the scene */